buddhist-uni/buddhist-uni.github.io/_content/booklets/concept-of-bhavannga-citta-in-theravada-buddhism_barua-dipen.md

 ---
-title: "Identity and Continuity of 'Personality' of Selfless Being: A Study of the Concept of *Bhavaṅga-citta* in Theravāda Buddhism"
+title: "Identity and Continuity of 'Personality' of Selfless Being: A Study of the Concept of *Bhavaṅga-citta* in Theravāda Buddhism"
 subcat: thesis
 authors:
   - "Dipen Barua"